 Breastfeeding Support Group

 The Knox Breastfriends Group is a support group for breastfeeding mothers and their babies.
 Come join the group for songs, smiles and light snacks as breastfeeding mothers support each other through discussion, special speakers and lively conversation concerning breastfeeding topics.
 Older children are welcome, with supervision, along with the very small participants!

-For more information about the group, including meeting locations and times, contact Robin Penegar, WIC Breastfeeding Coordinator, at 865-215-5060.
+For more information about the group, click here or you can contact Robin Penegar, WIC Breastfeeding Coordinator, at 865-215-5060.

 Prenatal Breastfeeding Education and Counseling Toolkit